National Liberation Army (Colombia): Activities

-The U.S. State Department has listed the ELN as a Foreign Terrorist Organization, ostensibly because of its reputation for ransom kidnappings and armed attacks on Colombia's infrastructure.
+The ELN was designated as a Foreign Terrorist Organization by the U.S. State Department on October 8, 1997.
+The ELN was one of 30 Foreign Terrorist Organizations included on the original FTO list, which also designated FARC as an FTO.
+The ELN was listed because of its reputation for ransom kidnappings and armed attacks on Colombia's infrastructure.
 In April 2004, the European Union added the ELN to its list of terrorist organizations for those actions and its breaches of humanitarian law.

 The ELN's main source of income are businesses and middle class civilians in its areas of operation.
 To enforce these "taxes", they frequently take civilians captive to use as leverage.
 While the ELN uses the terms "war taxes" and "retentions" for these actions, critics insist they constitute "extortion" and "kidnapping".

-According to Claudia Calle, spokesperson for País Libre, a Colombian foundation for victims of abductions, the ELN is responsible for the death of 153 hostages between 2000 and 2007.
-According to País Libre, ELN abducted over 3,000 people between 2000 and 2007 and currently still holds 240 people captive.
+According to Claudia Calle, spokesperson for País Libre, a Colombian foundation for victims of abductions, 153 hostages had died "in the hands of the ELN" between 2000 and 2007.
+According to País Libre, ELN abducted over 3,000 people between 2000 and 2007.